Is Carbon Monoxide Heavier Than Air? And More CO FAQs

 • Never use a gas oven as a source of heat for your home.

-CPI Safety Tip: CO can also be produced by fireplaces, generators, or even gas clothes dryers.
+CPI Safety Tip: CO can also be produced by fireplaces, generators, or even gas-powered clothes dryers.
 Be sure to have all of your appliances regularly serviced to prevent harmful CO leaks.

 What to Do if a Carbon Monoxide Alarm Goes Off

-If a CO alarm goes off, take action immediately!
-Ignoring an alarm can lead to death.
+If a CO alarm goes off in your home, take action immediately!
+Ignoring an alarm can lead to poisoning, hospitalization, and even death.
 Even brief exposure to CO can lead to health complications.

 If you have a CPI Smart Security System and your alarm goes off:

 Our 24/7 professional monitoring team will act quickly to verify the emergency with Real Time Response.
-Here’s how it works:
+Here’s how that works.

-1. If triggered, the CPI Carbon Monoxide Detector sends an alert to our Central Station monitoring center.
+• If triggered, the CPI Carbon Monoxide Detector not only alarms you in the house, it also sends an alert to our monitoring station.

-2. The Central Station operator comes over the two-way speaker and warns those in your home of dangerous CO levels.
+• The monitoring operator comes over your two-way speaker and warns those in your home of dangerous CO levels.

-3. While doing so, they’ll also dispatch authorities on your behalf so you can focus on evacuating safely.
+• While doing so, they dispatch authorities on your behalf so you can focus on evacuating your home safely.

-4. As you evacuate your home, our team will stay in contact with you over your panel’s speaker and/or your phone during an alarm – making sure they’re with you every step of the way.
+• As you evacuate, our team will stay in contact with you during the alarm, making sure you are safe and informed every step of the way.

-Once you’ve left the home, do not reenter until emergency responders have confirmed that it is safe.
+Once you have safely left your home, do not reenter until emergency responders have confirmed that it is safe.

 If you do not have a CPI Smart Security System and your alarm goes off:

-Assume that it has gone off because it has detected an unsafe level of carbon monoxide gas.
-Everyone should leave the household immediately (including any pets).
+Always assume that it has gone off because it has detected an unsafe level of CO gas.
+Everyone should leave the home immediately, including any pets.

-Once you’ve left the structure, call 911 and do not reenter the home until the emergency responders give the all-clear that it is safe.
+Once you have left, call 911 and do not reenter the home until emergency responders give the all-clear.

 CPI Safety Tip: If you are unable to leave the building for any reason, immediately open all doors and windows, and turn off all stoves, grills, or any fuel-burning device while you’re waiting for emergency responders to arrive.

-What Are the Signs & Symptoms of Carbon Monoxide Poisoning?
+What Are the Signs & Symptoms of CO Poisoning?

-CO poisoning is caused when a person absorbs too much carbon monoxide.
-The gas builds up in their bloodstream, displacing the oxygen in their red blood cells.
-This causes a wide range of flu-like symptoms, including:
+CO poisoning occurs when a person absorbs too much carbon monoxide.
+The gas builds up in their bloodstream, displacing oxygen in the red blood cells.
+This can cause a wide range of symptoms, including:

 • Headache